If you’re asking yourself “When can I put my baby up for adoption?” you can rest assured that it is never too late to begin this journey.

 Just as in the above scenario, it is never too late to choose adoption for your older child.
 The real answer to “When can a child be given up for adoption?” is anytime you feel that it is in the child’s best interests.
 Again, we encourage you to reach out to the Childhelp National Child Abuse Hotline if you feel your child is in any danger of being harmed or neglected.
 If not, you can reach out to social services to learn your next steps.

-Some women, when wondering when you can give a baby up for adoption, also wonder if it’s a possibility to place their child in a temporary adoption situation.
+Some women will wonder when you can give a baby up for adoption, and will also wonder if it’s a possibility to place their child in a temporary adoption situation.
 It’s important to know that any time you place your child for adoption, it is permanent — no matter who you place with.
-Giving a baby up for adoptionand then getting them back is not a possibility, as this will be a permanent adoption, but you can absolutely consider a temporary guardianship.
+Giving a baby up for adoption and then getting them back is not a possibility, as this will be a permanent adoption, but you can absolutely consider a temporary guardianship.

 Women place their children for adoption for many, many different reasons.
 And while you may have believed originally that you were prepared to parent, things happen and circumstances change.
 When giving a baby up for adoption, please know that you can choose to do so at any time when you realize it’s best for your children.
 As with any other adoption situation, there is absolutely no shame in making this sacrifice so that your child can have all of the opportunities he or she deserves.
 It is never too late for adoption.

 If you’re wondering when you should give a child up for adoption, know that there is no right or wrong time to start the adoption process.
 When you start considering adoption, you can begin the process with your adoption professional whenever you feel you are ready.
-Because, as we demonstrated above, you can put your child up for adoption at any point, please don’t feel the need to rush this important decision.
+You can choose adoption at any time, but we encourage you to reach out to a professional to begin the process as soon as you feel ready.
+This will maximize the time you have to feel confident in your decision and choose your adoption preferences.
+If you’re considering adoption for your child, reach out to an adoption professional today to get more information.